shawntabrizi/substrate-collectables-workshop/Extras/Auction/finalizing-an-auction.md

 ## Bounding loops while finalizing a block

-If you let the users of your chain to create arbitrary amount of auctions that will end in a certain block, than all those auctions will be looped in the `on_finalise()` function.
+If you let the users of your chain to create arbitrary amount of auctions that will end in a certain block, than all those auctions will be looped in the `on_finalize()` function.
 This is an attack vector, it can halt your chain.
 So, you should prevent this possibility by introducing a limit to the number of auctions that will end in a block.
 So you should do the following:

 1. Add a constant `MAX_AUCTIONS_PER_BLOCK` to limit number of auctions per block.